ahpohl/xiaomi_lywsd03mmc/README.md

 # chown root.root /system/etc/security/cacerts/*

 ```
-Now the packet dump can be collected with PCAP, ssldump and Wirehark ([tutorial](https://egorovandreyrm.com/pcap-remote-tutorial/)).
+Now the packet dump can be collected with PCAP Remote, sshdump and Wireshark ([tutorial](https://egorovandreyrm.com/pcap-remote-tutorial/)).
 Here is the relevant part from the Wireshark packet dump:

 ```
 packet: POST /app/device/bltbind